matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. Similarly, prefer text objects to motions.
 1. Repeating yourself or using Visual mode is a smell.
 If you find yourself using either, consider if you can use a better object/motion.
 If not, consider setting up a mapping or macro.
 It may not make you a faster programmer exactly, but it shortens the loop between thinking and having code looking the way you want.
 1. Learn to read the manual. `:h` has a ton of info.
-1. A great way to build your skill is to build your vimrc overtime, it'll help break you out of the intermediate level.
+1. A great way to build your skill is to build your vimrc over time, it'll help break you out of the intermediate level.
 1. The only way to learn Vim is a tiny bit at a time.
 Use a cheatsheet.
 The speaker always has a short sheet of 6-7 commands they're trying to learn.
 If they're not useful, or if they memorize it, kick it out.

 # Links